metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-MAXMIND/share/CONTRIBUTING.md

 maintainer(s) through the bug queue described later in this document (preferred), or by emailing the releaser directly.
 You are not required to follow any of the steps in this document to submit a patch or bug report;
-these are just recommendations, intended to help you (and help us help you faster).
+these are recommendations, intended to help you (and help us help you faster).
 {{
 !$ENV{AUTOMATED_TESTING} && -d '.git' && `git ls-files TODO` eq "TODO\n"
   ? "\nThis distribution has a TODO file in the repository; you may want to check